matloff/regtools/inst/UnbalancedClasses.md

 We refer to the class probabilities for given feature values as *conditional class probabilities*.
 The overall class probabilities, e.g. the 0.000172 value above, are *unconditional class probabilities*.

+Another key term is the *overall rate of correct classification*.
+To maximize that, we fit our model and -- say in the two-class case -- guess Class 1 if and only if its estimated conditional probability is greater than 0.5.
+This assumes, though, equal costs of the two types of misclassification.

 ## Goals and perceptions of problems